Description

 THE SIGNATURES

-Every print has been personally signed by the artist as well as two fighter Aces who flew the SE5A in combat during the First World War:
+Every print has been personally signed by the artist as well as two iconic fighter Aces who flew the SE5A in combat during the First World War:

 Captain ROBERT CHILDLAW-ROBERTS